xrysamuel/CS2303-FileSystem/README.md

 > e
 ```

-The meaning of each field in "ls" is similar to the meaning of fields in "ls -al" in a Linux system.
+The meaning of each field in result of "ls" is similar to the meaning of fields in that of "ls -al" in a Linux system.
 The first field indicates whether the item is a directory and provides permission information.
 The second field indicates the group ID (gid) of the file.
 The third field indicates the user ID (uid) of the file.
 The fourth field indicates the file size.
 The fifth field indicates the last modification information of the file.
 The sixth field indicates the file name.

 ```
 drwxrwxrwx     0     0       1536 May 30 17:15 ..